-Insert on page 877 the following new section before subchapter D:
+Insert on page 877 the following two new subchapters (Chaps.
+9.C.4 & 9.C.5) before subchapter D:

-4. Obtaining the Infringer's Profits under Design Patent Law
+4. Obtaining the Infringer's Profits under Design Patent Law.

 While most of this subchapter has addressed the lost profits remedy available under § 284 for infringement of a utility patent, § 289 of the Patent Act grants a special remedy for infringement of a design patent: